-Electronic devices always seem run out of power at the most inopportune times, don’t they?
+Electronic devices always seem to run out of power at the most inopportune times, don’t they?
 Figuring out ways to keep those devices powered for as long as they are needed is key.
-Whether you are a regular road warrior or simply away from the office for the day, if you aren’t going to be near an outlet or power port, and if you carry multiple devices which will require energy doses at random times, carrying a portable power supply is the best option.
+Whether you are a regular road warrior or simply away from the office for the day, if you aren’t going to be near an outlet or power port, and if you carry multiple devices that will require energy doses at random times, carrying a portable power supply is the best option.
 Many times, these power supplies can best be described as bricks.

-The Power Core is the first recharge solution that I have received which came with a Samsung Galaxy Tab plug.
+The Power Core is the first recharge solution that I have received that came with a Samsung Galaxy Tab plug.
 Of course, this happened after I had sent the Tab to Francis, but that is neither here nor there.
-I just thought it was fab that one was included.
-PhoneSuit says that if you have a higher output product such as a netbook, to contact them for the optional 12V cable and correct tip.

 Primo Power Core Specifications: